beingflo/rest.quest/README.md

 ![Screenshot of rest.quest](assets/Screenshot%202022-07-16%20at%2017.57.59.png)

 Tasks can be displayed in a traditional list, or a 2D grid.
-In the grid view, checked off tasks leave a gap to indicate progress in the project.
+In the grid view, checked off tasks leave a gap to visualize progress in the project.

 ### Intended use